-This, in turn, creates new tech roles within the industry, which is in the process of transforming from a low-skill industry to a high-skill one.
+It also creates new tech roles within the industry, which is in the process of transforming from a low-skill industry to a high-skill one.
 A talented and experienced workforce is needed to build, test, train, and operate the technology that is scaling the impact of customer service teams.

 A pivotal opportunity for women to transform the industry

-In the customer service industry, we are at the cusp of an enormous opportunity - to create the first deep tech specialization (conversational AI) dominated by women.
+In the customer service industry, we are on the cusp of an enormous opportunity — to create the first deep tech specialization (conversational AI) dominated by women.
 Who better to shape the future of the industry than the women who make up the majority of its workforce?

 However, the software industry should serve as a cautionary tale for us.

 In the early days of software development, simply getting a program into a machine took a long time.
 A lot of the work was manual, tedious, and repetitive.
 And a lot of this work was done by women.
 Women paved the way for the software industry that we have today.